 Introduction

-Many vulnerable individuals and families in Ireland, each with different profiles, circumstances, and needs, are struggling to make ends meet and are falling into poverty.
+Many vulnerable individuals and families in Ireland, each with different profiles, circumstances and needs, are struggling to make ends meet and are falling into poverty.
 According to 2024 figures from the Central Statistics Office (CSO), 12 per cent are at risk of poverty and 16 per cent experience material deprivation.
 A significant part of the Irish population relies on welfare benefits (social transfers), but the current level of support is often insufficient to protect them from poverty.
 Given the limits to government finances and the competing demands for funding social welfare in Ireland, it is crucial to have a better understanding of the public support to State actions designed to address these challenges.

 With this objective, the current report presents findings of a research project that explored attitudes towards welfare and redistributive policies among Irish residents.
 Ireland offers a particularly relevant context for this research.
-Over the past few decades, Irish society experienced different levels of economic growth, income inequality, and poverty (Roantree et al. 2025).
+Over the past few decades, Irish society experienced different levels of economic growth, income inequality and poverty (Roantree et al., 2025).
 In this sense, the changing socio-economic environment provides valuable information to examine the factors associated with public support for welfare policies and income redistribution.
 To explore this, we analyse multiple rounds of the European Social Survey (ESS) conducted between 2002 and 2024.

 The research project was guided by the following general questions: